ambradan/preflight-check/docs/02-technical-specs/Part01_System_Prompt.md

 ### 1.1 Purpose

-This document contains the exact system prompt for Claude integration in Lovable.
+This document contains the exact system prompt for Lovable AI integration.

 **Critical:** Copy the system prompt in Section 2 VERBATIM.
 Do not modify.

 ### 1.2 Integration Point

 ```
-Lovable Project Settings → AI Configuration → System Prompt
+Store as constant: /src/constants/systemPrompt.ts
+Pass to AI call as system message
 ```

 ### 1.3 Dependencies